MS-Harine/MotorImagery-wheelchair/README.md

-# MotorImagery-wheelchair
+# Wheelchair control project
-Control the wheelchair using motor imagery
+This project is for control the wheelchair using motor imagery.

+- Sample : Sample data to check the data quality or accuracy